 - The TG Millner Fields were donated by the Millner family in the 1960s for community use, specifically to the Eastwood Rugby Club.
 Whilst this is a private arrangement, the broader community benefits have not been appropriately considered in the planning proposal.

-The proposal is now before the NSW Department of Planning and Environment, which will determine if it can progress to a Gateway Determination.
+The independent Sydney North Planning Panel determined at its meeting held on 30 November that the proposal did not have sufficient strategic merit to progress to exhibition.
 A Gateway Determination confirms that a proposal has sufficient strategic and site-specific merit for it to progress to exhibition.
 Further information on the planning process is available on the NSW Department of Planning and Environment website.

 Council will provide updates as they occur.